St. Thomas, Fort Totten

 Native American author Owanah Anderson recounts the rich history of the Episcopal Church(s) of the Spirit Lake Sioux Tribe from Fort Totten.
 She reports about the first Church:

-The Mission dates back to 1898 when Iyayukamani (He-Follows-Walking) loaned his home for services in the Dakota language.
+The congregation dates back to 1898 when Iyayukamani (He-Follows-Walking) loaned his home for services in the Dakota language.
 Years later, a woman in Rochester, Minnesota, donated $1,000 to build the Margaret Breckenridge Memorial Chapel on land acquired from Iyayukamani.
 The chapel, completed in 1923 was initially located atop Crow Hill but subsequently moved to the town of Fort Totten in 1952.

 According to Church Elder Hermenia McKay, the Memorial Chapel was renamed St. Thomas, for the first name of Iyayukamani, who had so graciously fostered Episcopal worship.